JordyToke/group3-todo-app/README.md

 - [ ] Edit: Allow the user to change task details in the form.
 - [ ] Delete: Remove the task from the array and update the display.

+---

 ## Create a List to Display Tasks

 ### Display Tasks on the Page

-- [ ] Loop through the saved tasks and show each task on the page.
+- [x] Loop through the saved tasks and show each task on the page.
-- [ ] Display these details: Name, Description, Due Date, Assigned To, Status.
+- [x] Display these details: Name, Description, Due Date, Assigned To, Status.

 ### Sort Tasks by Status